 May 13 International Hummus Day #HummusDay

-Because May 13th is International Hummus Day we have no choice but to celebrate the taste of Garbanzo Beans, Tahini, Lemon Juice, and Garlic mixed together to create Hummus.
-Today is the perfect day to whip up a batch of your own custom-flavored Red Pepper Hummus to spreading store-bought dessert hummus on a Cookie, giving us endless ways to celebrate.
+Because May 13th was International Hummus Day we had no choice but to celebrate the taste of Garbanzo Beans, Tahini, Lemon Juice, and Garlic mixed together to create Hummus.
+Today is the perfect day to whip up a batch of your own custom-flavored Red Pepper Hummus to spreading store-bought dessert Hummus on a Cookie, giving us endless ways to celebrate.

-I have heard there is hear that there’s even a Hummus festival.
-Would you like to go?
-Did you know Hummus has been around for Centuries and remains one of the most versatile and healthy staples in many diets.
-Although I don’t remember Humus being around when I was a child or even when Suzzane was.
-Do you remember the last time you ever saw Humus?
-Today, we celebrate Hummus for all that provides our diet and culture, as well as how we can all agree making Humus the perfect food.
+Here is a fun fact about me you might not know.
+I don’t remember Humus being around when I was a child or even when Suzzane was little Do you remember the last time you first time you saw Humus?
+Today, we celebrate Hummus for all that Humus provides in our diet and culture.

 Recipe for Humus